JeremS/Cljs-Helix-Mantine-Example/README.md

 The goal is to have a working basic app that use helix, the mantine components library and portfolio.

+## Disclaimer
+This is an experiment for now, the production build config doesn't exists.
+Use at your own peril.

 ## To start development
 * First get the npm deps `npm install`